switchboard-xyz/switchboard/cli/README.md

                          <options: confirmed|finalized|processed>
-  --mainnetBeta          WARNING: use mainnet-beta solana cluster --programId=<value>    alternative Switchboard program ID to interact with
+  --mainnetBeta          WARNING: use mainnet-beta solana cluster --programId=<value>    alternative Switchboard program ID to interact with --queuePubkey=<value>  override the aggregators current queue. useful for viewing permission lease accounts if an
+                         aggregator has moved queues

 GLOBAL FLAGS
   --json  Format output as json.